How to save fuel when driving

 Look after tyres

 Well maintained tyres are essential for safe and economical driving.
 Check tyre pressures regularly (especially before a motorway journey).
-The RAC claims that correctly inflated tyres can improve fuel consumption by up to 2%.
+The RAC claims correctly inflated tyres can improve fuel consumption by up to 2%.

 A lighter car will use less fuel, so don’t drive around with unnecessary items in your boot and unless you’re on a long journey, consider running your fuel tank half full or less.